puppetlabs-toy-chest/puppetlabs-catalog_preview/lib/puppet_x/puppetlabs/preview/api/documentation/preview-help.md

 MIGRATION WARNINGS
 ------------------

-The Catalog Preview --migration options performs the following migration checks (see the related ticket numbers for additional details/examples):
+The Catalog Preview --migration 3.8/4.0 options performs the following migration checks (see the related ticket numbers for additional details/examples).
+The labels MIGRATE4_... are the issue codes that are found in the preview_log.json for reported migration warnings.

-MIGRATE4_EMPTY_STRING_TRUE (PUP-4124):
+** MIGRATE4_EMPTY_STRING_TRUE (PUP-4124) **:

   In Puppet 4.x. an empty String is considered to be true, while it was false in Puppet 3.x.
   This migration check logs a warning with the issue code MIGRATE4_EMPTY_STRING_TRUE whenever